-Synchronise access to shared resources..

-.
+Consider the use of synchronous protocols, such as defined by CSP, Petri Nets or by the simple Ada rendezvous protocol since these can be statically shown to be free from protocol errors such as deadlock and livelock.

+Consider the use of simple asynchronous protocols that exclusively use concurrent threads and protected regions , such as defined by the Ravenscar Tasking Profile, that can also be shown statically to have correct behaviour using model checking technologies, as shown by [LA 1999].

+When static verification is not possible, consider the use of detection and recovery techniques using simple mechanisms and protocols that can be verified independently from the main concurrency environment.
+Watchdog timers coupled with checkpoints constitute one such approach.

-Use high-level synchronisation paradigms, for example monitors, rendezvous, or critical regions.
+Use high-level synchronization paradigms, for example monitors, rendezvous, or critical regions.

-Carefully design the architecture of the application to ensure that some threads or tasks never block, and can be available for detection of concurrency error conditions and for recovery initiation.;
+Design the architecture of the application to ensure that some threads or tasks never block, and can be available for detection of concurrency error conditions and for recovery initiation..

 Use model checkers to model the concurrent behaviour of the complete application and check for states where progress fails.
 Place all locks and releases in the same subprograms, and ensure that the order of calls and releases of multiple locks are correct.

-Use techniques such as digital signing (effective use of encryption and hashing) to protect data being exchanged using open protocols.

-Implement simple detection and recovery protocols mechanisms when verification of the complete protocol is not possible.

 6.CGM.6 Implications for Standardization

-In future standardisation activities, the following items should be considered:
+In future standardization activities, the following items should be considered:

 Raise the level of abstraction for concurrency services.

-Provide services or mechanisms to detect and recover from protocol failures such as deadlock.
+Provide services or mechanisms to detect and recover from protocol lock failures.

 Design concurrency services that help to avoid typical failures such as deadlock.